canonical/indico-operator/docs/explanation/charm-architecture.md

 4. A [NGINX Prometheus Exporter](https://github.com/nginxinc/nginx-prometheus-exporter) container that can be used to provide statistics on web traffic.
 5. A [StatsD exporter](https://github.com/prometheus/statsd_exporter) container that can be used to collect [statistics](https://uwsgi-docs.readthedocs.io/en/latest/PushingStats.html) from uWSGI.

-As a result, if you run a `kubectl get pods` on a namespace named for the Juju model you've deployed the indico charm into, you'll see something like the following:
+As a result, if you run a `kubectl get pods` on a namespace named for the Juju model you've deployed the Indico charm into, you'll see something like the following:

 ```bash
 NAME                             READY   STATUS    RESTARTS   AGE